resource-watch/api-infrastructure/k8s-aws/nginx/README.md

+# NGINX Reverse Proxy

+## !!Deprecated!!

+The nginx reverse proxy has been deprecated in favor of AWS API Gateway.

 # Deploying nginx reverse proxy

 Start by deploying the nginx configuration `configmaps`